ericapisani/redwoodjs-weather-demo/README.md

 After provisioning a database on Railway, copy the 'database connection URL' that Railway provides.
 You can then use this as your `DATABASE_URL` value in your local environment.

-To apply the Prisma schema to the provisioned databse, run `yarn rw prisma db push`.
+To apply the Prisma schema to the provisioned database, run `yarn rw prisma db push`.

 To run the seed script that populates the provisioned database, run `yarn rw prisma db seed`.